denispostilnyak/CloudTechnologies/README.md

 # CloudTechnologies
-This project just an empty MVC .NET 5 application with configured Dockerfile and cloudbuild.yaml for laboratory work.
+This project just an empty MVC .NET 5 application with configured Dockerfile and cloudbuild.yaml for laboratory work with Google Cloud Platform.